Sustainably made in California from 100% European Linen.

 The flax material is then spun into thread and dyed to the colors that we specify in our custom fabric designs and woven into the finished 100% linen that we use for our dresses.

 The fabric in then flown to our cutter in Southern California, where the dresses are cut and bundled ready for sewing (we gather the waste from these cuttings & send them to be recycled into car & airplane seat coverings.)
+We make our dresses sustainably - in small batches, so that we don’t over produce.

 The cut pieces are then sewn and finished by our sewing contractor in Los Angeles.
 We spent two years looking for the most experienced and ethical production facilities to make sure our dresses were being made by people that pay and treat their employees a fair, living wage in a safe and friendly working environment.
 While there are many garment manufacturing places around the world that offer MUCH cheaper pricing, very few have the quality and compassion that we demand for our dresses.
 Top quality sewing, attention to detail, and most importantly, the employees are happy and well compensated!